SOUTH CAMBRIDGESHIRE BADMINTON LEAGUE RULES 2018

 - a) Clubs with two or more teams in a section (mens, ladies or mixed) must nominate their best 6 players for each of their higher teams.
 These nominated players cannot play for a lower team.
 Nominations must be sent to the Results Coordinator before the first match of the season.
 In the event of this not happening, the players playing that match will be deemed to be nominated for that team.

-- b) Lower team players may play up; however, once they have played 3 or more games for the higher team, they become “tied” to the higher team and can no longer play down.
+- b) Lower team players may play up; however, once they have played 3 or more games for any higher team, they become “tied” to the next higher team and can no longer play down.

 - c) Nominated players must play at least one of the scheduled matches for their team or for a higher team.
 If a nominated player is seriously injured or leaves the area and is unable to play any matches, the matter must be referred to the League Committee as soon as possible.

 28) Handicaps for the Mixed Handicap Tournament will be based on the strongest mixed team that club can field unless otherwise notified.